 The upside was – if I could sell them in a year or less, it probably wouldn't be hard to make money (and potentially, a lot of money) on each one.

-Since I knew these properties were in a well-manager, high-end HOA, I was confident each lot was buildable, usable and livable.
-Furthermore, since these properties were in the desert, I didn't have to worry about things like flood zones, perc tests, wetlands and the like.
+Since I knew these properties were in a well-managed, high-end HOA, I was confident each lot was buildable, usable, and livable.
+Furthermore, since these properties were in the desert, I didn't have to worry about things like flood zones, perc tests, wetlands, and the like.
 This allowed me to focus more carefully on things like:

 - What were the HOA rules?

 - What were similar properties listed for on the market?

 - Were any of the similar properties selling?

 - What utilities were available to this property?

 The biggest questions were centered around things like costs, market value, and the demand for these types of properties.

 Ultimately, I wasn't able to get much certainty on how quickly these properties would sell (which was a major consideration for whether these deals would be profitable), but all the other questions were answered fairly easily with some quick phone calls and emails to the HOA and county office.